TheIoTLearningInitiative/Master/README.md

-The Internet of Things Learning Initiative Master Document ==
+The Internet of Things Learning Initiative
+==

 ## Phase 1